adavarski/OpenShift-CRC-Playground/README.md

 To switch back to the arcade project, run the following command accordingly:
 $ oc project arcade
 ```

+### Run Pipeline
+Note: For the dynamic generation of a hostname for the route, the following RBAC
+resources need to be created in the cluster, as the default pipeline user doesn’t have
+permission to read the ingress resource:

+$ oc apply -f rbac.yaml

 $ tkn pipeline start build-pipeline --showlog
 ```
 $ tkn pipeline start build-pipeline --showlog